Orotelli

-Orotelli (Oroteddi) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 120 km north of Cagliari and about 20 km west of Nuoro.
+Orotelli (Oroteddi) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 120 km north of Cagliari and about 20 km west of Nuoro.
+It has 1,824 inhabitants.

+The town is known for its traditional carnival costumes, including distinctive masks worn by the Thurpos.

-Orotelli borders the following municipalities: Bono, Bottidda, Illorai, Oniferi, Orani.
+Orotelli borders the municipalities of Bono, Bottidda, Illorai, Oniferi, and Orani.